gspd-mobi/rage-ios/README.md

 Rage for iOS
 =============================
-Network abstraction layer for iOS application.
+Network abstraction layer for iOS applications.

 ## Usage ##
 You can check example implementation in RageExample project.